 Connect with local pest control professionals near you.

-The Best Defense – Quick Removal
+The Best Defense: Quick Tick Removal

-Lyme disease – the most common disease spread by ticks – is a bacteria that can live inside of the tick’s mouthparts.
+Lyme disease — the most common disease spread by ticks — is a bacteria that can live inside the tick’s mouthparts.
 When a tick bites, these bacteria slowly travel out of the mouth and into your body.
+However, it can take between 24 and 36 hours for these bacteria to make their way into your body.

-First: What Ticks Look Like
+What Ticks Look Like

-Ticks are very small – much smaller than some people assume.
+Ticks are very small — much smaller than some people assume.
 Adult ticks are about the size of a sesame seed, whereas younger ticks are even smaller.
+Nymphs (adolescent ticks) are the size most commonly found on hikers and pets, and these ticks are only about the size of a poppy seed.
+Though, ticks should not be confused for fleas, as they latch and stay on their food source.

 Ticks are normally a dark-brown-to-black color, which can make them hard to see against your skin.
-You may mistake them for a freckle or mole if you don’t look carefully!
+You may mistake them for a freckle or mole if you don’t look carefully.

-Guide: Checking Yourself for Ticks
+Guide: Tick Checking Yourself and Others

 1. Start by Checking Your Clothes

-As soon as you get back to your vehicle, remove any outer layers, and give them a quick look-over.
+As soon as you get back to your vehicle, remove any outer layers and give them a quick look-over.
 When you get home, you can throw all your clothes in a hot-water wash cycle and dry them with hot air to kill any ticks you didn’t find.

-2. Take a Hot Shower
+2. Inspect Your Body and Take a Hot Shower

 Not only does a hot shower feel great after a long hike, but it can be a great time to inspect your entire body for ticks.
 Soap and hot water can help wash away any ticks that have not securely latched on.
+However, after ticks bite you they create a cement-like substance that holds them onto your skin.
+So, you still need to inspect your entire body.

-Remember that this is not an exhaustive list – depending on the clothes you were wearing and your body, a tick could choose to bite you about anywhere.
+Remember that this is not an exhaustive list — depending on the clothes you were wearing and your body, a tick could choose to bite you anywhere.

 3. Get a Tick Buddy